 What is Otoplasty?

-Otoplasty is the surgical reshaping of the ear, typically for cosmetic purposes.
+Otoplasty is a surgical procedure used to reshape the ear, often performed for cosmetic reasons and with a very manageable recovery process.
 While most people couldn’t tell you how big a “normal” ear is, most of us can tell if a person’s ears look too large or too small.
 Having ears outside the normal size range can cause self-consciousness, poor facial balance, and even bullying.

 Serious accidents can also cause damage that may affect the size or shape of the ear.
-Whether the anomaly is congenital or accidental, undergoing reconstructive surgery can help to enhance the ears and make them more normal in appearance.
+Whether the anomaly is congenital or accidental, undergoing reconstructive surgery can help to enhance the ears with an aesthetic appearance.

 Who Should Have an Ear Pinning Surgery?

-Are you overly conscious about the size or shape of your ears?
+Are you overly conscious about your ear shape and size?
 Have you been bullied or mocked on more than one occasion because of the appearance of your ears?
 Have you wondered many times whether there is anything you can do to change your appearance and facial balance?

 If you have asked yourself any of the above questions, then Becker Plastics may have the solution you need.
 Otoplasty is an effective procedure that will permanently change the appearance of the ears for the better.